Forever Amber (1944) is a historical romance novel by Kathleen Winsor set in 17th-century England.

 - Slut-Shaming: Happens often thanks to the huge double standard between men and women in regards to losing their virginity.
 Men are praised, women are either scorned and jeered at or punished.

-- Whip It Good: Amber uses a horsewhip to attack her third husband, who has tried to poison her.
+- Til Murder Do Us Part: Amber uses a horsewhip to attempt to kill her third husband, after he has tried to poison her.
 A blow from her servant finishes him off.

 - Young Future Famous People: A preteen Nell Gwyn makes an appearance.